-When trying to access the Kepion Web Server you receive the error: HTTP Error 503.
+When trying to access the Kepion Web Server, you receive the error: HTTP Error 503.
 The service is unavailable.

-3) Find the Identity option under Process Model and click on the "..." button.
+3. Find the Identity option under Process Model and click on the "..." button.

-5) Enter the Kepion SI credentials.
-Should the username or password be incorrect, you will be prompted to correct them.
+5. Enter your Kepion SI credentials.
+Should the username or password be wrong, you will be prompted to correct them.

-6) The Kepion SI credential is now updated.
+The Kepion SI credential is now updated.
 Give your new settings a test by going to a browser and checking if Kepion is back online.

 Security Policy Permissions

-Expand Local Policies, open User Rights Assignment, and right-click Log on as a batch job and select Properties.
+3. Right-click Log on as a batch job and select Properties.